vsilaev/tascalate-instrument/README.md

     Class<?>[] value();
 }
 ```
 Now it's hot enough to see a solution!
 Unfortunatelly, this will put inevitable burden on library user, but there is no better way... anyway...
-So, the solution provided by Tascalate Instrument.Emit library is:
+So, the solution provided by Tascalate Instrument.Emitter library is:
-1. The library provides the annotation `@AllowDynamicClasses` with `ElementType.MODULE` as target.
+1. The library provides the annotation `@AllowDynamicClasses` with `ElementType.MODULE` as a target.
 2. The `value` attribute of the annotation is defined as an array of classes, each extending `AbstractOpenPackage` class
 3. Library user must place a subclass of `AbstractOpenPackage` superclass in _every_ package where dynamic classes should be defined.
-It may be final, it may be abstract, but it must be public.
+The class may be final, it may be abstract, but it must be public.
 See next step.
 4. Library user must use the following definition inside `module-info`:
 ```java
 import net.tascalate.instrument.emitter.api.AllowDynamicClasses;

 import net.tascalate.instrument.examples.app.controllers.OpenPackageControllers;
 import net.tascalate.instrument.examples.app.services.OpenPackageServices;
 import net.tascalate.instrument.examples.app.transformers.OpenPackageTransformers;